Benefits of Applicant Tracking System: Insights for Modern Recruiters

 The Federal Reserve’s diversity and inclusion research confirms that organizations use both quantitative metrics — including applicant tracking data and qualitative metrics for diversity and inclusion strategic planning.
 For US employers with 100+ employees, EEO-1 reporting is mandatory, and the ATS is the system of record that makes accurate reporting possible without manual data reconstruction at year-end.

-The Federal Reserve OIG's workforce planning analysis (2019) further notes that implementing workforce planning processes with applicant tracking systems provides five common organizational benefits, with improving recruitment and retention as a primary outcome benefits that apply equally to private-sector employers.
+The Federal Reserve OIG’s workforce planning analysis (2019) further notes that implementing workforce planning processes with applicant tracking systems provides five common organizational benefits, with improving recruitment and retention as a primary outcome that applies equally to private-sector employers.

 Audit Trail and Consistent Screening Documentation